-The McLaughlin Whitewater Design Group, a division of Merrick & Company, understands the challenging nature of dynamic whitewater environments on rivers like yours.
+The McLaughlin Whitewater Design Group, a Division of Merrick & Company, understands the challenging nature of dynamic whitewater environments on rivers like yours.
 We can redesign flowing water to provide hours of fun for anglers, waders, swimmers, surfers or boaters while meeting the needs of regulators, project managers and funders.
 Our team has been engineering whitewater and river restoration as well as providing strategic planning for the outdoor industry and grassroots advocates for decades.
 In addition, our team’s whitewater paddling experience includes national championships and international competition:

 Rick McLaughlin, P.E.